kaseyzapatka/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Kasey Zapatka is a postdoctoral scholar in the department of sociology at University of California, Berkeley and the Institute of Governmental Studies.
+His research focuses on urban inquality through the lens of housing and neighborhoods.
+He primarily uses quantitative methods, particularly casual inference, spatial econometrics, and machine learning.
 {style="text-align: justify;"}